WrylyRiley/dotfiles/README.md

 ### What it needs
 - An automated system to grab my RSA keys from 1Password
   - This is unlikely since the 1password-cli requires a lot of user input to get going and doesn't automatically sign in the desktop client

+## Linux

+Make sure you have your keys in place, then run the pi bootstrap script